 If they miss the eight month deadline, then they will have to wait until the following Jan.
-1st to enroll in Part B during the “open-season”.
-Medicare has an “open-season” for enrolling in Parts A and B each year between January 1st and March 31st.
-Coverage becomes effective the following July 1st.
+1st to enroll in Part B during the Medicare Part A and Part B “open-season”.
+Medicare Part A and Part B has an “open-season” for enrolling in Parts A and B each year between January 1st and March 31st.
+Medicare coverage then becomes effective the following July 1st.
 However, by enrolling after the eight month period following the retiree’s retirement date from federal service, the annuitant will be subject to a late enrollment penalty.

 The penalty applied to the Medicare Part B monthly premium is permanent and is equal to 10 percent per year for every year the annuitant has not been in enrolled in Part B and could have been.
 The penalty period starts from the month the annuitant should have been enrolled in Medicare Part B but was not enrolled and ends on the last day of the last month the annuitant was not enrolled in Part B.

 Would There Be Any Exceptions for a Federal Employee to Delay Enrolling in Part B If They Continue in Federal Service Past Age 65?

 The one exception for a federal employee who reaches age 65 and continues to work in federal service and to enroll in Medicare Part B is an employee who is enrolled in TriCare.
 A military retiree enrolled in TriCare must enroll in Medicare Part A and Part B upon reaching age 65 in order to be enrolled in TriCare-for-Life in which there is no premium.
 But the military retiree has the option of suspending TriCare and enrolling in a FEHB health insurance in which he or she would not be required to enroll in Medicare Part B.